securvitodev/securvitodev/README.md

 ---

 🌐 **Exploring Digital Realms**:
-Delving into the dynamic worlds of **Lua** and **JavaScript** scripting, where logic meets creativity.
+Delving into the dynamic worlds of **Lua** and **JavaScript**, where logic meets creativity.
 My journey in code is an adventure through virtual landscapes, making every line of code a step into the future.

 ---